3. What is Schema

 93. What is use of CONSISTENT (Ver 7) option in EXP command ?

-A flag to indicate whether a read consistent version of all the exported
+A flag to indicate whether a read consistent version of all the

 objects should be maintained.